nikshepkulli/Raitabandhu/README.md

 ## 🤝 Contributing

-We welcome contributions from everyone!
+We welcome contributions from everyone — developers, designers, writers, translators, testers!

+### 🪜 How to Start:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make changes and commit: `git commit -m "Add your feature"`
+3. Make your changes
+4. Commit: `git commit -m "Add: your feature"`
-4. Push to the branch: `git push origin feature/your-feature`
+5. Push: `git push origin feature/your-feature`
-5. Open a Pull Request
+6. Open a Pull Request 🚀

-Please see `CONTRIBUTING.md` for full guidelines.
+Please read our [`CONTRIBUTING.md`](CONTRIBUTING.md) before submitting PRs.
+If you're new, check out [`good first issue`](https://github.com/nikshepkulli/Raitabandhu/issues?q=label%3A"good+first+issue") to get started.

 ---

+## 🌍 Languages Supported

+- English 🇬🇧
+- Hindi 🇮🇳
+- Kannada 🇮🇳
+- Telugu 🇮🇳
+- Tamil 🇮🇳
+- Bengali 🇮🇳
+- (More coming soon — help us translate!)

+All language strings are managed in `frontend/src/i18n/*.json`.

+---

+## 🗺️ Project Board

+Check our open tasks and progress here: [Project Board](https://github.com/nikshepkulli/Raitabandhu/projects)

+---

 ## 🙌 Acknowledgements

-This project is inspired by the need to create a more equitable agricultural supply chain in India, giving control back to the hands of farmers.
+This project is inspired by the need to create a more equitable agricultural supply chain in India — giving control back to the hands of farmers.

+Let’s build this together.
+For farmers.
+For Bharat. 🌾🇮🇳

+---

+## 💬 Community

+Got questions or want to say hi?
+Join the conversation:
+📣 Discussions (soon) • 🧵 WhatsApp/Discord (coming up!)